 Keen to go clambering over picturesque hillsides?
 Head to Ambleside to get your outdoor activity fix.
 Like Bowness, Ambleside is perfectly located for exploring Lake Windermere and has become one of the more popular towns in the Lake District.
 Take advantage of the location and hire a rowing boat or motorboat and set off on a mini-expedition.
 Ambleside is filled with stunning hotspots such as Stock Ghyll Force – a 70-foot waterfall, and Stagshaw Gardens.

 History buffs need to visit the Armitt Museum which houses archaeological remains, paintings and many other exhibits.
 Families will love cramming into the two rooms of the famous Bridge House over Stock Ghyll beck.
 This tiny abode sits on an equally small bridge and is believed to be the most photographed building in the Lakes.
 With plenty of cafes and pubs in the area, you’re spoilt for choice when it comes to dining.
-Sup an award-winning cask ale at The Ambleside Tavern where dogs are welcome and live entertainment is free.
+Sup an award-winning cask ale at one of the pubs with rooms where dogs are welcom.

 - Stock Ghyll Force